 Our practice is unique because our mission is different.
 Our stated mission is to help you keep your teeth for a longer lifetime.
 That requires we provide you with an excellent examination, provide quality comprehensive care, and provide the best preventive and continuing care available.
 Our patients benefit from the quality, long-term dental health care they receive.
 We hope that you agree and will join our family of patients.

-We Begin by Safeguarding Your Health
+We Are Committed to Safeguarding Your Health

 We value the trust you show in our office.
 We want to reassure you we comply with the guidelines for sterilization and patient protection from the American Dental Association.
 I wanted to share with you some of what we do to protect you.
-Our philosophy has always been and will always be “to treat our patients as if they were our own family members.”
+Our philosophy hans always been and will always be “to treat our patients as if they were our own family members.”
 Here are some things that our dental office does to protect you:

 - Our philosophy is: If it can’t be heat sterilized, use disposable.
 The best method of sterilization is autoclaving.
 The process utilizes steam pressure to kill bacteria and viruses.
 If an item cannot withstand the extreme heat and pressure of an autoclave, we attempt to use disposable items.
 Those few items that are not disposable and cannot be autoclaved are covered with a disposable barrier and wiped clean with a surface disinfectant after use.